 With a lease, your production equipment is rented to you by the finance company, and you effectively hire it for the period of the agreement.
 It remains their property, avoiding the need for capital expenditure.
-You may also be able to choose a lease which gives maintenance and repair responsibilities back to the finance company.
+You may also be able to choose a lease that gives maintenance and repair responsibilities back to the finance company.

 Monthly payments and interest rates are fixed for the duration of the contract, and you can pay for your equipment from the income it generates each month.

-When production equipment becomes obsolete, because new technology is available or your production process changes, you can simply return it to the finance house at the end of the lease.
+When production equipment becomes obsolete because new technology is available or your production process changes, you can simply return it to the finance house at the end of the lease.
 This makes it simpler to adopt the latest technology - helping your business maintain a competitive edge.